shiva-prasad-reddy/Reading-and-writing-raw-data-to-a-FAT32-formatted-disk/README.md

-# Reading-and-writing-raw-data-to-a-FAT32-formatted-disk
+# Reading and writing raw data to a FAT32 formatted disk
-A simple C program to read FAT tables and output the directory strcuture to the console and creating a new directory & files by writing to free FAT entries.
+A simple C program for reading Boot sector and FAT32 tables & viewing the directory structure and writing new directory enties to FAT tables.
 > Followed Microsoft FAT32 specification.

 # Output